anoma/anoma/docs/src/explore/design/dkg.md

 In Ferveo, the DKG protocol is modelled as a state machine.
 This allows a validator to initialize an instance and drive it forward by reacting to each of the above message in the appropriate way.
-All necessary state is persisted by this state machine.
 We describe the appropriate action for each of the above transactions.

  - `Deal`: Each validator adds every verified deal message it observes to the DKG state machine and when the threshold is reached,